Vansh0736/gigspixel-project/README.md

 * **Interpretability:** The Attention Scores inherently provide a "heat map" of the WSI.
 Pathologists can visually inspect which specific $256 \times 256$ patches the neural network deemed "most malignant," providing critical explainability in medical AI.

 ---
+DataSet: The Camelyon16 dataset consists of 399 whole-slide images (WSIs) of H&E stained breast cancer sentinel lymph nodes collected from two centers in the Netherlands: Radboud University Medical Center and University Medical Center Utrecht.

+The dataset is split into 270 training slides (111 tumor-positive, 259 negative) and 129 testing slides (49 tumor-positive, 80 negative).